JakeSteam/blog-personal/_posts/2023-09-16-recommendation-shopify-logo-creator.md

 ### Lack of uniqueness

 The reality of any free logo creator is you might run into other companies with very similar logos.
 As I mentioned [in my post about free asset packs in games](https://blog.jakelee.co.uk/should-i-use-a-free-cheap-resource-pack-in-my-game/):
-> Of course, whilst seeing the assets you’re using elsewhere can be a nice experience, it isn’t always.
-In the past I’ve been accused of theft / stealing assets when they come from a pack.
+> Of course, whilst seeing the assets you're using elsewhere can be a nice experience, it isn't always.
+In the past I've been accused of theft / stealing assets when they come from a pack.
 Users may see assets from their favourite game reused, and assume another developer has stolen it, without considering alternatives.
-Whilst users often correct their negative review once the situation is explained, they don’t always!
+Whilst users often correct their negative review once the situation is explained, they don't always!

 I can definitely see a scenario where two companies innocently use Hatchful to create a free logo, then one is accused of "ripping off" the other!